-Pros of Morning Exercise
+Advantages of Morning Exercise

 “You will probably have more energy in the morning,” says personal trainer Henry Halse.
-“Depending on how stressful your job is, both physically and mentally, working all day and then going in to the gym may be unrealistic.
+“Depending on how stressful your job is, both physically and mentally, working all day and then going into the gym may be unrealistic.
 If you find that you can never muster up the energy to work out at night, try working out in the morning before work.
 That way you won’t have used up all of your energy and your workouts will likely be less of a drag.”

 “If you work out in the morning before eating or after eating just a protein bar, you will get greater results [in terms of burning fat],” says PLYOGA Fitness founder and CEO Stephanie Lauren.
 “American diets are high in sugar.
 Your body will attack sugar first and then go after fat during a workout.
 If you work out in the morning, the ability of your body to attack fat over sugar is greater because you haven’t consumed most sugars yet at this point.”

-3. There’s also the psychological boost.
+3. There’s Also the Psychological Boost.

 “The psychological benefits of morning workouts are paramount,” Lauren says.
 “You clear your mind and give yourself positive energy for the entire day.
 Most Fortune 500 CEOs workout in the morning for this reason.”

-Con of Morning Exercise: Increased Risk of Injury
+Disadvantages of Morning Exercise: Increased Risk of Injury

-Pros of Evening Exercise
+Advantages of Evening Exercise

 “Assuming you’re not working out so late that you’re tired, your nervous system will be more ready for a great workout than in the morning,” Flanagan says.
 “In addition, you’ll likely have more food in your system.
 All this contributes to the potential to use heavier weights and do more repetitions, which will lead to more calories burned during and after the session.”

-2. It allows for lengthier sessions.
+2. It Allows for Lengthier Sessions.

-3. It’s safer for power and strength workouts.
+3. It’s Safer for Power and Strength Workouts.

-Con of Evening Exercise: Potential Sleep Disruption
+Disadvantages of Evening Exercise: Potential Sleep Disruption

 “Exercise, like any other stressor, increases cortisol levels.
 Cortisol revs your body up—raises blood pressure, increases alertness, etc,” says pharmacist Brandon Allen.
 “Exercising in the evening makes your cortisol spike at a time when your cortisol levels should be declining.
 This can interfere with sleep patterns.”